OurHealthNetwork.com

 • Gentle massage with a topical pain reliever can help to provide comfort.
 By combining the pain relieving properties of Tripod Labs Flexstat Topical Pain Reliever with gentle massage, pain, swelling, and inflammation can be reduced or eliminated.

-2. Permanent Cure: If the problem persists, or if you want to prevent re-occurrence and remain active, you should follow this medical truism: "The best treatment is prevention or early intervention."
-This is best accomplished by custom-made orthotics.
-Custom-made orthotics will realign your feet, correcting pronation.
-When your foot is stabilized, the leg muscles do not need to perform this function, and they do not become "overused."
-This removes the main cause of shin splints; the orthotics will stabilize the feet, not the leg muscles.
+2. Permanent Cure: If the problem persists, or if you want to prevent re-occurrence and remain active, this can often be accomplished by the use of custom-made orthotics.
+Custom-made orthotics will help realign your feet, while correcting pronation.
+When your foot is stabilized, the leg muscles do not need to perform this function, and they are less likely to become "overused."
+This removes the main cause of shin splints; the orthotics will help stabilize the feet, not the leg muscles.
 This allows the leg muscles to move you forward without pain, inflammation, and muscle tears.
-Our custom-made orthotics will also provide you with the proper padding, support, and shock-absorbency needed to help prevent most other foot problems from occurring.
-If you have tried other methods of treatment, and they have failed, custom-made orthotics are the answer to your problem.
-It is no coincidence that serious amateur athletes, as well as many professional athletes, wear custom-made orthotics to keep them painfree and "in the game."
+Our custom-made orthotics will also provide you with the proper padding, support, and shock-absorbency needed to help prevent other foot problems from occurring.
+If you have tried other methods of treatment, and they have failed, custom-made orthotics may be the answer to your problem.
+It is no coincidence that serious amateur athletes, as well as many professional athletes, wear custom-made orthotics to keep them pain free and to remain active.

 20000